 Where CAN'T program dogs go?

-Can Do Canines does not allow program dogs to visit dog parks, zoos or firework shows.
-We do not advise any all day excursions like visiting the State Fair, amusement parks, or going to your cousins wedding (for example).
+Can Do Canines does not allow program dogs to visit dog parks, zoos, or firework shows.
+We do not advise any all day excursions like visiting the State Fair, amusement parks, or going to your cousin's wedding (for example).
 We need the focus to be on the training of the dog and not the event itself.
-The dog can either take a day off in their kennel or a foster "vacation" if you have an event or long day away planned.
+The dog can either take a day off in their kennel or a host "vacation" if you have an event or long day away planned.
+Reach out to our program to set up a host "vacation."

 Program dogs who have not been vaccinated against rabies are not allowed in pet stores.